-- (a) Open the password change screen on a search terminal or the personal authentication screen for use of the Oh-o!
-Meiji system. - (b) Enter the required items as instructed on the screen. - (c) Confirm the password change.
+- (a) Open the personal authentication screen for using Oh-o!
+Meiji - (b) Follow the instructions on the screen for changing the password, entering all required items.

+(c) Confirm the password change.

 The password must be in English letters and numbers, from 8 to 16 characters,